Consumer medicine information

 This medicine replaces the missing enzyme, TPP1, which reduces the build-up of the lysosomal storage materials.
 This medicine works to slow the progression of the disease.

-• if your child has had life-threatening allergic reactions to cerliponase alfa or any of the other ingredients of this medicine (listed under “Ingredients”), and the reactions continue to happen when cerliponase alfa is given again.
+• your child has had life-threatening allergic reactions to cerliponase alfa or any of the other ingredients of this medicine listed at the end of this leaflet, and the reactions continue to happen when cerliponase alfa is given again.
+Always check the ingredients at the end of this leaflet to make sure your child can use this medicine.

-• if your child has a device implanted to drain extra fluid from the brain.
+• your child has a device implanted to drain extra fluid from the brain.

-• if your child currently has signs of a device infection or problems with the device.
+• your child currently has signs of a device infection or problems with the device used to give Brineura.
 Your doctor may decide to continue treatment once the device infection or problems are resolved.

 Brineura is given only by trained healthcare professionals knowledgeable in intracerebroventricular administration in a healthcare setting.

-Because reactions to infusion of Brineura are common it is usual to give an anti-allergy medication about 30 minutes before Brineura infusion to reduce the severity of these reactions.
+Because reactions to infusion of Brineura are common the doctor will usually give an anti-allergy medication about 30 minutes before Brineura infusion to reduce the severity of these reactions.
 The reactions may include fever, vomiting, and irritability.
-If the reaction is severe the infusion rate or dose may be reduced.
+The doctor may reduce the infusion rate or dose if the reaction is severe.

 • Because Brineura is administered into the brain, surgery to implant a reservoir and catheter (intracerebroventricular access device) must be performed first.